AndromidasPanagiotis/JDBC-example/README.md

 # JDBC-example
+Netbeans project that demonstrates CRUD operations on a mysql database using JDBC.
+Completion time: approx. 20 hours

 Implementation of a school structure where a user can log in and, depending on his role, perform specific actions.
 Log-in systems checks if the user exists in the database and if the password is correct, then shows the related menu.